Who's Caring for the Breast Cancer Caregiver?

 Hospice care—a team effort to support families of breast cancer patients

-At the center of all hospice services is palliative care, which includes preventing or treating “…the symptoms of the disease, side effects caused by the treatment of the disease, and psychological, social and spiritual problems related to the disease.”¹ This care extends beyond the patient to include the caregiver and, in effect, the whole family.
+At the center of all hospice services is palliative care, which includes preventing or treating “…the symptoms of the disease; side effects caused by the treatment of the disease; and psychological, social and spiritual problems related to the disease.”¹ These services extend to include the whole family.

 - Get plenty of rest.